FAQs: Entering the Awards

 Q: Do entrants receive feedback?

-- Entrants receive a summary of judges' comments in mid-April.
-Entrants who are finalists will receive a summary of judges' comments after the Awards Gala Dinner.
+Entrants can 'opt-in' to receive a summary of judges' comments.
+Non-fianlists will recieve comments in early May and finalists and winners will receive comments after the Gala Dinner.

 Q: How are winners notified and recognised?